vilareal44/mashgin-take-home-assignment/README.md

    ```bash
    pnpm dev
    ```
+5. Make sure both tasks are running (web#dev and api#dev), then go to `http://localhost:3000`

 ## Database

 The backend uses SQLite for simplicity in this demonstration project.
 In a real-world production environment, a more robust relational database management system like PostgreSQL or MySQL would be a more appropriate choice for scalability, concurrency, and reliability.

+SQLite db file will be created at: `apps/api/prisma/mashgin-dev.db`

 ## Next Steps